alimorgaan/dots-and-boxes/README.md

 simple game (dots and boxes) 2x3 written in C

-make sure you run it using a console that supports ANSI escape code like cmder !
+make sure you run it using a console that supports ANSI escape codes like cmder !